-Children and young people themselves need to be at the centre of this process, not just as the topic for discussion but with their voices heard clearly and their needs listened to.Ross Greer MSP
+Children and young people themselves need to be at the centre of the Named Person process

 Ross Greer MSP, Education spokesperson for the Scottish Greens, today (7 March) welcomed a statement in Parliament from Education Secretary John Swinney on the Named Person scheme and called for further direct engagement with children and young people.

 Last July, a Supreme Court judgement confirmed that providing a named person as a point of contact and support for every child and their family would not breach human rights but asked for clarity around information-sharing provisions.